adityaexperimental-1087/e2sxxx-r9s/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable OneUI 8 Galaxy ZFold7 FE firmware
+- Based on the latest stable OneUI 8.5 Galaxy S25 Ultra firmware
-- All software features from ZFold7 FE
+- All software features from S25 Ultra
 - Moderately Debloated
 - Heavily DeKnoxed
 - Full SELinux Support